woltsu/tsynamo/README.md

 ## Creating a Tsynamo client

-First, you need to define the types for your DynamoDB tables:
+1. Define the types for your DynamoDB tables:

 ```ts
 import { PartitionKey, SortKey } from "tsynamo";